-15 Recently, the British news magazine, the Economist, featured a story on the relationship between Slovenia and Croatia, in which it reported Croatia's intention to claim an Economic Exclusive Zone in the north-eastern part of the Adriatic Sea.
-See, Hey, that's my bit of sea, in the Economist, 30 August 2003, at p.
+15 Recently, the British news magazine, The Economist, featured a story on the relationship between Slovenia and Croatia, in which it reported Croatia's intention to claim an EEZ in the north-eastern part of the Adriatic Sea.
+See, Hey, that's my bit of sea, in The Economist, 30 August 2003, p.
 22.